Register Nutanix Cloud

 -

 A Palette account with system console access.
-The user with this privilege is the system administrator user of the self-hosted Palette or VerteX instance.
+The user with this privilege is the system administrator of the self-hosted Palette or VerteX instance.

 -